-Confirm that your view works by viewing it in QGIS or ArcGIS.
+Confirm that your view works by viewing it in your desktop GIS.
 Note that it may take some time to draw because the database is storing the individual states and their geometries as records in a table.
 The regions are created dynamically upon retrieval.
+Later, we will explore materialized views, table-like objects that store the view's definition and the data behind it.